-Materials armors are made of do influence on how they perform, but we are going to account more for their special qualities rather than their resilience.
-As long as they are within the same tier, durandium armor and zesuaium armor handle aether weaponry the same way (as they both don't have any special resistance against that form of damage).
-Even though durandium is supposedly lighter and less dense, someone designing a light power armor and wanting to sheathe it in durandium plating will put the necessary amount of armor on it to make it fit within its tier.
+Materials used in physical armor influence how they perform, but v3 accounts more for their special qualities rather than their resilience.
+As long as they are within the same tier, Durandium armor and Zesuaium armor handle aether weaponry the same way (as they both don't have any special resistance against that form of damage).

+Even though Durandium is supposedly lighter and less dense, someone designing a light power armor and wanting to sheathe it in Durandium plating will put the necessary amount of armor on it to make it fit within its tier.

-Here's a list of commonly seen armor materials in SARP, along with a short blurb of how they stand out.
+Here's a list of commonly seen materials in SARP, along with a short blurb of how they stand out.